fortran-lang/stdlib/STYLE_GUIDE.md

 The convention adopted herein is to include procedure names, `module` names and `program` names in the `end` statement, unless the closing statement can reasonably be expected to be on the same screen or page, within about 25 lines.

-## Document public and protected entities and arguments using FORD
+## Document public API code with FORD

 Documentation strings should be provided for all public and protected entities and their arguments or parameters.
 This is currently accomplished using the [FORD tool](https://github.com/Fortran-FOSS-Programmers/ford).